PNUDI/RecSys_and_LLM/DB/README.md

 {
   "_id": "1", # ItemNum
   "review": {
-    "1": "really happy they got evangelised .. spoiler alert==happy ending liked…", # UserNum: Review "237431": "The movie was a good synopsis of the main parts of the book.
+    "UserName": "really happy they got evangelised .. spoiler alert==happy ending liked…", # UserNum: Review "UserName": "The movie was a good synopsis of the main parts of the book.
 Just shor…" },
   "summary": {
-    "1": "great", # UserNum: Summary
+    "UserName": "great", # UserNum: Summary
-    "237431": "Synopsis"
+    "UserName": "Synopsis"
   }
 }
 ```